 Beyond its iconic faces and inscription, Mount Rushmore harbors some intriguing secrets.
 For instance, a hidden chamber known as the Hall of Records was intended to store important historical documents but was never completed.
 Additionally, the sculpture’s faces display a phenomenon known as “granite tears,” which occurs when rainwater causes streaks on the granite surface.

-10. What Else to Do in Mount Rushmore?
+10. What Else to Do at Mount Rushmore?

 The Mount Rushmore National Memorial boasts a visitor center with interactive exhibits and an informative film about the monument’s history.
 Furthermore, the surrounding Black Hills offers hiking trails, wildlife viewing, and opportunities for outdoor adventure.
 Nearby, you can also explore the historic town of Keystone and experience the region’s rich cultural heritage.